zoey1103/2023-Cyclistic-bike-share-analysis/README.md

         g.
 Trends also show that among 3 top stations, up to 61%-73% users are casual rider, which brings up a good target to market on these users

 ### 7. Act

     My Recommendations:
-     1. Giving out member discount on summer season to attract more casual riders
+     1. Giving out membership discount on summer seasons to attract more casual riders
      2. Broadcast a trial membership experience when casual riders use it 3 times a week at commute hour
-     3. Target casual riders at top 3 stations, hold a campagin (ex. design a city ride tour for membership) around these stations, and to promote cyclistic membership
+     3. Target casual riders at top 3 stations, hold a campagin around these stations, and to promote cyclistic membership.
+        (ex. design a free city ride tour for membership, and casual rider can join tour for $50, meantime join the membership today has yeraly membership discount, and free city ride tour)